André Kolingba: Overthrow of David Dacko

-In September 1981, general Kolingba overthrew Dacko in the 1981 Central African Republic coup d'état.
+In September 1981, Kolingba overthrew Dacko in a coup d'état.
 There has been considerable speculation about who supported Kolingba's seizure of power.
 It has been suggested that local French military advisers helped him carry out the coup without the authorization or knowledge of Socialist President François Mitterrand and his entourage (Delayan 1985; Kalck 2004).
+Central African Republic specialists Richard Bradshaw and Carlos Fandos-Rius also state that Kolingba "seized power with French support".
+According to historian Brian Titley, the 800 French soldiers in the country had orders not to interfere.
+In 1991, DGSE head Pierre Marion admitted that the French military advisor Jean-Claude Mantion had played a role in the coup.

-The French supported Kolingba until the fall of the Berlin Wall and the democratization movement in Africa during the late 1980s and early 1990s led to local, French and international pressure to hold presidential elections.
+The French went on to support Kolingba until the fall of the Berlin Wall and the democratization movement in Africa during the late 1980s and early 1990s led to local, French and international pressure to hold presidential elections.

 Ruling years

 After overthrowing Dacko in 1981, Kolingba established a military committee for national reconstruction to rule the country, but in fact he ruled as a military dictator, more corrupt than brutal, until 1986, when he submitted a Constitution to a national referendum.
 The document was approved with an implausible total of 92 percent.
 Under its terms, Kolingba was automatically elected president for a six-year term.
 It also established the Central African Democratic Rally (Rassemblement Démocratique Centrafricain, RDC) as the country's only legal party.
 Parliamentary elections were held in 1987, in which voters were presented with a single list of RDC candidates.
 With all candidates effectively handpicked by Kolingba, he effectively held complete political control over the country.
+His regime kept political opponents, for example Abel Goumba, under close surveillance and excluded them from formal politics.

+Kolingba's government favored fellow Yakoma to hold important administrative, financial and military posts.
+This led to the majority of key positions being taken up by Yakoma people.
+Although disproportionate Yakoma influence already dated back to the colonial era when they worked for Europeans and had access to French education, Amnesty International has stated that "nepotism became institutionalized" under Kolingba.
+His years in office further saw the return of Jean-Bédel Bokassa to the Central African Republic.
+After the latter was tried and sentenced to death in 1987, Kolingba decided to commute this to a life sentence in 1988.